128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-neighborhood    Use ttl-padding settings of the neighborhood disabled        Disable ttl-padding for this service
+- neighborhood: Use ttl-padding settings of the neighborhood
+- disabled: Disable ttl-padding for this service

 ## `configure authority service url`